 - Update forecasts and sensitivities, as considered appropriate, taking into account the risk factors identified and the different possible outcomes.
-It is important to consider downside scenarios – e.g. taking into account the impacts of additional ‘lockdowns’ when relevant.
+It is important to consider at least one severe but plausible downside scenario.

 - Review projected covenant compliance in different scenarios.